25km – Simpsons Gap to Telegraph Station along the Larapinta Trail to the Telegraph Station

 ABC 25km Simpson Monster!

-25km Compulsory Briefing: Saturday May 21st 2022, 5pm Venue Red Mulga Function Centre, Alice Springs Deseret Park
+25km Compulsory Briefing: Saturday May 18th 2024, 5pm Venue – Alice Springs Deseret Park

 25km Simpsons Monster GPX (Download file, then unzip file before trying to open on your device)

-There are no drop bag options on the trail for the 25km event, but you can leave one for the finish line at registration.
+There are no ‘on-course’ drop bag options on the trail for the 25km event.
+However you can leave one for the finish line at the time of registration.